10 Signs You’re Experiencing Post Traumatic Growth

 8. You're Letting Go of What No Longer Serves You

-Letting go is a process.
-It might look like releasing old beliefs, habits, or relationships that keep you stuck.
-This doesn’t mean forgetting the past or forcing forgiveness.
-It simply means creating space for something different.
+Letting go is a process—especially when you've faced challenging circumstances that have reshaped your perspective.
+It might look like releasing old beliefs, habits, or interpersonal relationships that once felt necessary but now contribute to negative outcomes or emotional strain.
+This doesn’t mean erasing the past or rushing toward forgiveness.
+Instead, it’s about creating space for something new, meaningful, and aligned with who you’re becoming.

 9. You're Learning to Navigate Uncertainty

-Trauma can make the world feel unpredictable and unsafe.
-Growth sometimes looks like learning to tolerate uncertainty—trusting that you can handle what comes next, even if you don’t have all the answers.
+For many trauma survivors, the world can feel unpredictable and unsafe—especially after experiencing deeply stressful events.
+But part of personal growth is learning to sit with uncertainty, even when it’s uncomfortable.
+Growth sometimes looks like trusting that you can handle what comes next, even if you don't have all the answers or feel fully prepared.

 10. You're Finding Purpose in Your Experience